 The Company has been named as a co-defendant, together with the Company's Kadant Composites LLC subsidiary (Composites LLC) and another defendant, in a consumer class action lawsuit filed in the United States District Court for the District of Massachusetts (the District Court) on December 27, 2007 on behalf of a putative class of individuals who own GeoDeckTM decking or railing products manufactured by Composites LLC between April 2002 and October 2003.
 The complaint in this matter purports to assert, among other things, causes of action for unfair and deceptive trade practices, fraud, negligence, breach of warranty and unjust enrichment, and it seeks compensatory damages and punitive damages under various state consumer protection statutes.
 The District Court dismissed the complaint against all defendants in its entirety on November 19, 2008.
-The plaintiffs have appealed the District Court's dismissal to the U.S. First Circuit Court of Appeals (Court of Appeals).
-The Court of Appeals has yet to schedule a hearing on the plaintiffs' appeal.
-The Company intends to defend against this action vigorously, but there is no assurance the Company will prevail in such defense or that additional lawsuits asserting similar claims will not be filed against the Company.
-The Company could incur significant costs to defend this lawsuit or similar lawsuits and a judgment or a settlement of such claims could have a material adverse impact on the Company's condensed consolidated financial results.
+On March 3, 2009, the District Court denied the plaintiffs' post-judgment motions to vacate this order of dismissal and amend the complaint.
+The plaintiffs have appealed the District Court's denial of these motions to the U.S. First Circuit Court of Appeals.
+A hearing on the plaintiffs' appeal was held on November 3, 2009 and a decision is pending.
+The Company has also been named as a co-defendant, together with Composites LLC and two other defendants, in several state class action complaints that are substantially similar to the complaint in the purported federal class action.
+These complaints have been filed on dates ranging from October 1 to October 30, 2009 in state courts in Colorado, Connecticut, Massachusetts, New Mexico and New York.
+These complaints, which are substantially identical, assert similar causes of action as the federal class action for similarly situated consumers within those states.
+The attorneys for the plaintiffs in the state class action complaints, who also represent the plaintiffs in the federal class action, have indicated that they may file additional state class action complaints.
+The Company intends to defend against these actions vigorously, but there is no assurance the Company will prevail in such defense or that additional lawsuits asserting similar claims will not be filed against the Company.
+The Company could incur significant costs to defend these or similar lawsuits and a judgment or a settlement of such claims could have a material adverse impact on the Company's condensed consolidated financial results.
 The Company has not made an accrual related to this litigation as it believes that an adverse outcome is not probable and estimable at this time.

-16. Recent Accounting Pronouncements
+Recent Accounting Pronouncements

-In December 2008, the FASB issued FSP No. 132(R)-1, "Employers' Disclosures about Postretirement Benefit Plan Assets" (FSP 132(R)-1).
-FSP 132(R)-1 requires additional disclosures about an employer's plan assets of defined benefit pension or other postretirement plans.
-This rule expands current disclosures of defined benefit pension and postretirement plan assets to include information regarding the fair value measurements of plan assets similar to the Company's current SFAS 157 disclosures.
-FSP 132(R)-1 is effective for fiscal years ending after December 15, 2009.
-The Company is currently evaluating the potential impact of the adoption of FSP 132(R)-1 on its financial statement disclosures.
+In December 2008, the Financial Accounting Standards Board (FASB) issued FASB Staff Position No. 132(R)-1, "Employers' Disclosures about Postretirement Benefit Plan Assets," which was later superseded by the FASB Codification and included in Accounting Standard Codification (ASC) 715-20, "Defined Benefit Plans - General" (ASC 715-20).
+ASC 715-20 requires additional disclosures about an employer's plan assets of defined benefit pension or other postretirement plans.
+This rule expands current disclosures of defined benefit pension and postretirement plan assets to include information regarding the fair value measurements of plan assets similar to the Company's current disclosures.
+ASC 715-20 is effective for fiscal years ending after December 15, 2009.
+The Company is currently evaluating the potential impact of the adoption of ASC 715-20 on its financial statement disclosures.